 The Hawaii Exemption, as it’s commonly known, is a rule enacted by the NCAA that allows Division I football teams that play at Hawaii to schedule a 13th regular-season game.
-The rule also allows the Warriors to play an extra game each season.
+The rule also allows the Rainbow Warriors to play an extra game each season.

 The addition of the 13th game, usually a home game, means extra revenue for those teams which is used to offset travel costs.
-But teams are not obligated to schedule the extra game.
+But the teams involved are not obligated to schedule the extra game.

 The NCAA Bylaws that govern the “Hawaii Exemption” are listed below (NCAA Division I Manual):

 Member institutions located in Alaska and Hawaii shall be permitted to exceed, by one, the maximum number of football contests permitted under Bylaw 126.96.36.199 but otherwise shall conform to the same maximum number of contests and dates of competition permitted other members of the Association.